Scalable Batch Bayesian Optimization Via Subspace Acquisition Functions: Numerical Experiments

 \subsection{Experiment Settings}

-We use the CEC 2017 test suite~\cite{Awad_2017} as the benchmark problems.
-All the $29$ problems in the test suite are rotated and shifted.
-In the test suite, the $f_1$ and $f_3$ are unimodal functions, $f_4$ to $f_{10}$ are multimodal functions, $f_{11}$ to $f_{20}$ are hybrid functions, and $f_{21}$ to $f_{30}$ are composition functions~\cite{Awad_2017}.
-The dimensions of the test problems are set to $d=10$ and $d=30$.
-Therefore, a total of $58$ test problems are used in the experiments.
+We select the GPMean, SumSquares, Rosenbrock, DixonPrice, Ackley, Rastrigin, Griewank, Levy, Michalewicz and Schwefel problems to test the compared algorithms.
+These ten synthetic test problems are widely used benchmark problems in Bayesian optimization.
+The first GPMean function is sampled from a Gaussian process.
+It can eliminate model misspecification and allow a direct comparison of different acquisition functions~\cite{Hennig_2012,Hernandez_2014}.
+The dimensions of the test problems are set to be $d= 2, 4, 8, 10, 20$ and $30$ to test the compared algorithms' performances in both low-dimensional and high-dimensional spaces.
+A total of $60$ test problems are used in the experiments.
+The formulas and properties of the selected test problems are introduced in Appendix~\ref{section_test_problems} in detail.

 The Latin hypercube sampling is used to generate the initial samples for the compared algorithms.
-The number of initial samples is set to $n_{\text{init}} = 10d$.
-For the Gaussian process model, we use the constant mean function and the square exponential kernel function.
-We maximize the log-likelihood of the observed samples to estimate the parameters of the Gaussian process model.
+The number of initial samples is set to be $n_{\text{init}} = 2d$ where $d$ is the dimension of the problem.
+The number of acquisition samples is set to be $256$ for $2$-dimensional and $4$-dimensional problems, $512$ for $8$-dimensional and $10$-dimensional problems, and $1024$ for $20$-dimensional and $30$-dimensional problems.

-For all experiments, the number of acquisition samples is set $512$, therefore the maximum number of objective evaluations is $n_{\max} = 10d+512$.
-Since the acquisition functions are often highly multimodal, we employ a real-coded genetic algorithm to maximize the EI and ESSI functions.
-The population size of the genetic algorithm is set to $10d$, and the maximal number of generation is set to $100$.
-We use simulated binary crossover and polynomial mutation in the genetic algorithm.
-The crossover rate is set to $0.9$ and the mutation rate is set to $1/d$.
-Both the distribution indices for the crossover and mutation are set to $20$.

-All experiments are run $30$ times to deliver reliable results.
-The initial sample sets are different for $30$ runs, and are the same for different compared algorithms.

-All experiments are run on a Window 10 machine which has a 128-core AMD EPYC 9754 CPU and 128 GB RAM.
-All experiments are conducted using MATLAB R2023b.